Best ICC Profiles for Sublimation:

 Where can I find Epson Event Manager?
 The Epson Event Manager can be found in the Epson software suite, usually accessible through the Start menu or within the printer’s settings.

-Printers Jack Ink with Epson Printers
+Printers Jack ICC Profiles for Epson WF-3640 and Other Printers

 Epson Printer Model 5176_775ac4-fe> |

-Recommended ICC Profile 5176_5946c5-99> |
+Recommended 5176_5946c5-99> |

 Notes 5176_8afbc9-fc> |